Disability Concerns Consultants

 - What do I say to a child who asks, "Why me?"

-Four consultants hired by the office of Social Welfare Organizations/PHEWA are available to help the Church with questions like these.
+Four consultants hired by the office of Social Welfare Ministries/PHEWA are available to help the Church with questions like these.

 To contact the consultants directly, the best procedure is via email.
 The consultants work in a variety of professional capacities and are glad to be of assistance.
 However, they can better serve you if given some time to focus on your question and gather information prior to calling you back or responding via email.
 Please leave a detailed message concerning your question or concern and how best to contact you.
 You may also call PHEWA at (800) 728-7228 x5800.